Remove Loop in Linked List

 • Traverse through the linked list until the fast pointer doesn’t reach the end of the linked list.

-• If the fast pointer reaches the end, it means that the linked list doesn’t contain any cycle.
+• If the fast pointer reaches the end, the linked list doesn’t contain any cycle.
 Hence, return False.

-• Else, move the slow pointer by one node i.e. slow = slow -> next and fast pointer by two nodes i.e. fast = fast -> next -> next.
+• Otherwise, move the slow pointer by one node i.e. slow = slow -> next and the fast pointer by two nodes i.e. fast = fast -> next -> next.

 • At any point, if the fast and the slow pointers point to the same node, set node-> next = NULL and return True as a loop has been detected.